Piasy/BigImageViewer/README.md

 ```

 You can disable display optimization using `optimizeDisplay` attribute, or
-`BigImageView.setOptimizeDisplay(false)`.
-Which will disable animation for long
+`BigImageView.setOptimizeDisplay(false)`, which will disable animation for long
 image, and the switch between thumbnail and origin image.

 ### Show the image